Innehåll på denna sida

 Each pupil is required to have an individual study plan.
 The school will work with you to draw up this study plan, which will include:

-• your educational goals
+• Your educational goals for your SFI studies

 Grades